mfaeezshabbir/postlin/OAUTH_VISUAL_GUIDE.md

 ┌─────────────────────────────────────────────────────────────┐
 │                          LinkedIn                             │
 │                                                               │
-│  Postli would like to:                                        │
+│  Postlin would like to:                                        │
 │                                                               │
 │  ✓ Access your basic profile information                     │
 │  ✓ Access your email address                                 │